-Parents gain information about a child’s developmental and academic achievement through evaluations.
-Test results and recommendations from evaluations are shared in a parent conference as well as in a written report.
+Laughlin Children’s Center offers evaluations of students’ academic achievement.
+Test results and recommendations from these evaluations are shared with parents in a conference as well as in a written report.

 Academic Evaluations at Laughlin Children’s Center

-- Conducted by experienced academic diagnosticians, to gain insight into student’s academic self-image and to measure skill levels in the core subjects of reading, math, and written language; they include a study skills component for students in grades 5 and above
+- Are conducted by experienced academic diagnosticians in order to gain insight into student’s academic self-image and to measure skill levels in the core subjects of reading, math, and written language; the evaluation also includes a study skills component for students in grades 5 and above

 - Identify skill areas which need to be improved; these become the mainstay of the recommendations for each child